Waqar-743/Campus-Vibe/README.md

 ## licence

-MIT — take it, fork it, hang your own wall somewhere.
+ Take it, fork it, hang your own wall somewhere.